Bitcoin-Factory/ML-Test-Client/README.md

 #### The Test Server

-This app manages all test cases and forecasts, but it does not run the test or do the forecasts.
-Only one instance of this App is needed.
-Everytime a test case founds a parameter combination with a lower Error, the test case is transformed into a Forecast Case.
+This app manages all test and forecasts cases, but it does not run the tests or do the forecasts.
+Everytime a test case finds a parameter combination with a lower Error for a certain Asset / Timeframe, the test case is transformed into a Forecast Case replacing the previous best performing Forecast case for that same Asset / Timeframe.
+This app is ran by the Bitcoin Factory.

 #### The Test Client

-This app feeds itself from the Test Server with test cases, it runs it at the Tensor Flow Docker Container, reports bact to the Test Server, receives as a prize the latest best-forecasts, and sends them to Superalgos to be saved as an indicator.
+This app feeds itself from the Test Server with test cases.
+It runs each Test Case at the Tensor Flow Docker Container, reports bact to the Test Server the test results, receives the latest best-forecasts, and sends them to Superalgos to be saved as an indicator.

 #### The Forecast Client

 This app feeds itself from the Test Server foracast cases.
 A forecast case is the best known set of parameters for a certain Asseet / Timeframe.
 The job of this App is to recreate the model discovered by a Tester using the Test App, and once created, start forcasting with it the next candle for that Asset / Timeframe.
-The forecasts produced by this App are sent to the Test Server and from there distributed to the Test App users every time they test a new case, and finally they end up in their user's Superalgos installation as indicator data.
+The forecasts produced by this App are sent to the Test Server and from there distributed to the Test App users every time they test a new case, and finally they end up in their user's Superalgos data storage as indicator data.

 ### Should I leave this Test Client App Running?